Oushesh/url_shortening_service/my_file.md

    The frontend is live at:
    https://url-shortening-service-1qcmlgxyq-oushesh.vercel.app/

+   The Backend is deployed also by hacking on vercel so I don't pay price for hosting:

+   FastAPI Backend:
+   Django Backend:
 ## How it all looks and works:
    * Put the GIF here and how live testing was done.